Falkland Islands's Information

 Argentina, which has historically claimed the islands, agreed in 1995 to no longer seek them by military force, and even today, the UK firmly rejects Argentina's requests for sovereignty talks.

 The economy here was once based on the raising of sheep for wool, but as that market declined worldwide, offshore fishing and oil exploration are now the major factors in its economy, and both have helped improve the overall standard of living.

+The current population is mostly of British descent, and for the most part they live in and around Stanley.
+There are a few hardy (some say fortunate) souls living on picturesque family farms that dot the outer islands.
 Travelers love this place, and so did we, but tourist fans of the Falklands are few and far between when you consider the isolated location of this beautiful place.